lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 much easier to reproduce the PRNG environment that produced the keys, searching the resulting small set of possibilities, rather than brute force searching the whole key space.
-The generation of quality random numbers is difficult, and {{?RFC4086}} offers important guidance in this area.
+The generation of quality random numbers is difficult; see Section 3.1 of {{FIPS205}} for some additional information.

 Fault attacks can lead to forgeries of message signatures {{CMP2018}} and {{Ge2023}}.
 Verifying a signature before releasing the signature value